Doliman100/ForzaTech-encryption-tool/README.md

 # ForzaTech-crypto-tool
 You can use this tool to decrypt any file from any game that uses ForzaTech engine, from Forza Motorsport 6: Apex to Forza Horizon 5.
 It automatically guesses the right game title and key type using MAC verification.
 It can also be used to re-encrypt user content (game saves, photos, event lab routes).
 This repository is lack of files containing decryption keys.
-These files and binaries can be found on [the XeNTaX thread](https://forum.xentax.com/viewtopic.php?t=19015).
+These files and binaries can be found on [the XeNTaX thread](https://web.archive.org/web/20231012075845/https://forum.xentax.com/viewtopic.php?t=19015&start=15#p193855).

 ## Features
 * Arxan TransformIT (GuardIT) encryption, decryption
 * Message authentication code (MAC) calculation
 * gamedb.slt deobfuscation
 * .zip method 22 support

+### Supported games
+* Forza Motorsport 6: Apex
+* Forza Horizon 3
+* Forza Motorsport 7
+* Forza Horizon 4
+* Forza Horizon 5 (v1.614.70.0 and earlier)

 ## Keys
 * SFS **(decryption)**